puppetlabs-toy-chest/wash/website/content/docs/core_plugins/_index.md

 - [Streamable](https://godoc.org/github.com/puppetlabs/wash/plugin#Streamable) can provide a stream of updates on an entry.
 That may be events, log entries, or new writes to a file.
 - [Execable](https://godoc.org/github.com/puppetlabs/wash/plugin#Execable) can execute an arbitrary command on a remote system.
 This is currently assumed to be a POSIX system, but in the future will be extended to differentiate between systems so we can use different commands as needed.

-Each entry must implement [plugin.Entry](https://godoc.org/github.com/puppetlabs/wash/plugin#Entry), which is a sealed interface that can only be satisfied by [plugin.NewEntryBase](https://godoc.org/github.com/puppetlabs/wash/plugin#NewEntryBase).
+Each entry must implement [plugin.Entry](https://godoc.org/github.com/puppetlabs/wash/plugin#Entry), which is a sealed interface that can only be satisfied by [plugin.NewEntry](https://godoc.org/github.com/puppetlabs/wash/plugin#NewEntry).

 Each entry that implements the `Parent` interface must provide a schema for its children.
-This is commonly done by giving each child entry a function that constructs a canonical version of the entry object where only the `EntryBase` field is initialized.
-Instances of the entry can then build on that canonical version by giving it a name and initializing other fields.
-If there will only ever be one instance of the entry type - such as a named directory that's a container for a specific type of thing like EC2 instances - then use the [IsSingleton()](https://godoc.org/github.com/puppetlabs/wash/plugin#EntryBase.IsSingleton) method when constructing the schema.

 Use [activity.Record](https://godoc.org/github.com/puppetlabs/wash/activity) for all plugin-related logging.
 Each plugin method that Wash calls is passed a `context.Context` object that is initialized with a Journal ID for use with `activity.Record`.

 TIP: The [transport] package contains useful helpers for common methods of executing commands on a remote system.
 Currently it only supports SSH.

 TIP: The [volume] package contains useful helpers that can enumerate a given volume's directories and files.

+TIP: If there will only ever be one instance of the entry type - such as a named directory that's a container for a specific type of thing like EC2 instances - then use the [IsSingleton()](https://godoc.org/github.com/puppetlabs/wash/plugin#EntrySchema.IsSingleton) method when constructing the schema.

 ## How to create a new core plugin